Pacific Rocky Intertidal Monitoring: Trends and Synthesis

 The region includes ten State Marine Reserves, in which all fishing is prohibited, and twelve State Marine Conservation Areas, in which limited commercial or recreational take is allowed.
 The southern portion of this region is included in the Gulf of the Farallones National Marine Sanctuary (Bodega Head to southern Marin Co.) and the Monterey Bay National Marine Sanctuary (Marin Co. to Pigeon Pt.).

 A substantial number of coastal and near shore studies have originated from the Bodega Marine Lab (U.C.
-Davis).
+Davis) and Sonoma State University.
 Historical research within the region includes a study on seasonal and successional variation in intertidal community structure conducted at two sites (Kinnetics 1992).
-MARINe Long-Term monitoring has been done in this region since 2004 and Biodiversity surveys since 2001.
-Baseline monitoring for newly established Marine Protected Areas began in 2010.
+Biodiversity and Long-Term Monitoring Surveys have been done in this region since 2001.
+Baseline monitoring for the newly established Marine Protected Areas began in 2010.

 The Pacific Rocky Intertidal Monitoring sites located within the North Central Coast region are listed below (arranged north to south):